K2InformaticsGmbH/erloci/README.md

 ```

 ### Compiling
-We assume you have [rebar](https://github.com/basho/rebar) somewhere on your path.
-Rebar will take care of the Erlang and C++ sources.
+We assume you have [rebar3](https://www.rebar3.org/) somewhere on your path.
+Rebar3 will take care of the Erlang and C++ sources.
-<code>rebar compile</code>
+<code>rebar3 compile</code>
-Please check the rebar manual for how to add erloci as a dependency to your project.
+Please check the rebar3 documentation for how to add erloci as a dependency to your project.

 #### Compiling C++ port in visual studio (2008)
 Change/Add the following: